vgarc018/cs100hw4/READMEdraft_2.md

 ```

 Now this looks like something that could be useful, but keep in mind that this is not ignoring *all* white space.
-Try looking up [ASCII character codes](http://www.petefreitag.com/cheatsheets/ascii-codes/) for other types of white space (and other miscellaneous characters).
+Try looking up [ASCII character codes](http://www.petefreitag.com/cheatsheets/ascii-codes/) for other types of white space (and other miscellaneous characters that you might need).

 ***Repeated characters in our delimiter***

-What if we had our delimiter contain repeats of the same character?
+What if our delimiter set contains repeats of the same character?
 Well since it's a set, multiple characters only count as one.
 So if you wanted to parse a string like,

 `ls dir || cat file | tr a-z A-Z`

 and you didn't want to include the pipe `|` in your delimiter, having it contain `||` will *not* be recognized as something distinct to look for in parsing.
+Also, recall that we said `char_separator<char>` only deals with characters, so wanting to have a delimiter be more than one character won't work with this tokenizer model.
 Here's an example to show what happens:

 ***ex_3.cpp***